 - You get to build good rapport with your student, which helps them feel more comfortable sharing their objectives and experiences with you

-The purpose of the Site Visit is to have you, your student, and an Arts Co-op Program Coordinator, discuss your student’s learning, progress, performance, and experience at roughly the half-way mark of the work term.
+The purpose of the site visit is to have you, your student, and an Arts Co-op Career Educator, discuss your student’s learning, progress, performance, and experience at roughly the half-way mark of the work term.
 The Arts Co-op staff member will discuss the student’s Professional Development Projects as well.

-The Arts Co-op Coordinator visiting your worksite will meet with you and your student separately for about 20 minutes each and then together for about 15 minutes.
+The Arts Co-op Career Educator conducting your site visit will meet with you and your student separately for about 20 minutes each and then together for about 15 minutes.
 This meeting is an opportunity to reflect on accomplishments, and discuss and/or resolve any problems or concerns that you or the student may have.

 Typically we will focus the conversation around the following types of questions and feedback:

 - Outline your initial reflections on the student’s performance.

 - Have you had a conversation with the student regarding their Work Plan during this work term?

 - Were you able to provide opportunities or adapt the students’ Work Plan to fit the needs of your organization?

 - What are the significant strengths/accomplishments achieved by the student in the position thus far?